phx/ssm/README.md

 # SSM

-This tool allows you to connect to AWS instances using the `aws cli` tools without having to enable SSH.
+This tool allows you to connect to AWS instances using the `awscli` tools and Session Manager Plugin without having to enable SSH.
 This makes it easy to establish a session with your instance from anywhere (think VPN) using only your AWS credentials, without having to specify Security Group Inbound Rules for specific IP ranges.